Tunisia Votes With Saied Set For Re-election - UrduPoint

 Tunisia Votes With Saied Set For Re-election

-Tunis, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2024) Voting began in Tunisia's presidential election on Sunday with no real opposition to incumbent Kais Saied, who is widely tipped to win as his most prominent critics are behind bars.
+Tunis, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2024) Tunisians cast ballots on Sunday in a presidential election, with incumbent Kais Saied expected to secure another five years in office as his main critics are behind bars.

-Three years after Said staged a sweeping power grab, the election is seen as a closing chapter in Tunisia's experiment with democracy.
+Three years after Saied staged a sweeping power grab, the election is seen as a closing chapter in Tunisia's experiment with democracy.

 The North African country had prided itself for more than a decade for being the birthplace of the Arab Spring uprisings against dictatorship.

-Electoral board ISIE has said preliminary results should come no later than Wednesday but may be known earlier.
+The ISIE electoral board said about 9.7 million people were expected to turn out.
+About 47 percent of them are aged between 36 and 60.

-At one polling station in central Tunis, AFP reporters saw a group of mostly older men lining up to vote.
+At one polling station in central Tunis, a group of mostly older men were seen lining up to vote.

-Ahead of polling day, there were no campaign rallies or public debates, and nearly all of the campaign posters in city streets have been of Saied.
+"I came to support Kais Saied," 69-year-old Nouri Masmoudi said.
+"My whole family is going to vote for him."

-With little hope for change in a country mired in economic crisis, the mood among much of the electorate has been one of resignation.
+Fadhila, 66, said she voted "in response to those who called for a boycott".

-"We have nothing to do with politics," Mohamed, a 22-year-old who gave only his first name for fear of retribution, told AFP in the capital.
+In Bab Jedid, a working-class neighbourhood, there were fewer voters, and most were elderly men.

-Neither he nor his friends planned to vote, he said, because they believed it was "useless".
+Saied cast his ballot alongside his wife at a station in Ennasr, north of Tunis, in the morning.

-After rising to power in a landslide in 2019, Saied, now 66, led a sweeping power grab that saw him rewrite the constitution.
+After rising to power in a landslide in 2019, Saied led a sweeping power grab that saw him rewrite the constitution.

 A burgeoning crackdown on dissent ensued, and a number of Saied's critics across the political spectrum were jailed, sparking criticism both at home and abroad.